melezhik/outthentic/README.md

 # Environment variables

 * `match_l` - In a suite runner output truncate matching strings to {match_l} bytes.
 See also `--match_l` in [options](#options).

-* `outth_show_story` - If set, then content of story.pl file gets dumped in TAP output.

 # Examples